digital-asset/daml/unreleased/multi-package.md

 Packages that are not listed in the `multi-package.yaml` file will not be automatically recompiled, regardless of whether their source is available in the project's source tree.

 For example, say we add a vendor library to our source tree.
-We build the vendor library from source in isolation, and refer to its `vendor-library.dar` as a data-dependency from within `package-Logic/daml.yaml`.
+We build the vendor library from source in isolation, and refer to its `vendor-library.dar` as a data dependency from within `package-Logic/daml.yaml`.

 ```
 > tree